pufferffish/wireproxy/README.md

 wireproxy is completely isolated from my network interfaces, and I don't need root to configure anything.

+# Feature
+- TCP static routing for client and server
+- SOCKS5 proxy (currently only CONNECT is supported)

 # Usage
 ```
 ./wireproxy [path to config]